easolhq/easolhq.github.io/docs/site_styles/index.md

 ## Custom CSS
 Custom CSS can be added here that will override the default compiled CSS file (/style.css).
 This is available to all Creators with or without developer access.

+The platform also generates a set of accessible [design tokens]({% link docs/site_styles/design_tokens.md %}) from the four palette colours above.
+These semantic CSS variables are injected as `:root` variables at runtime and are available for use in your theme.